-The Board, through its Compensation Committee, regularly reviews management's human resources practices, including talent management and training.
-The NGCR regularly reviews diversity metrics and inclusion and diversity efforts.
-The Board actively supports activities that encourage an inclusive culture at AvalonBay, including in some cases participating in and contributing to programs sponsored by our associate resource groups.
+The Board, through its Compensation Committee, reviews management's human resources practices, including talent management and training.
+The NGCR reviews matters related to inclusive work practices and our workforce inclusion and diversity.
+The Board actively supports activities that encourage an inclusive culture at AvalonBay.

-Additional information on each of these areas relating to human capital management can be found in our ESG Report by visiting https://www.avaloncommunities.com/aboutus/esg.
+Additional information on each of these areas relating to human capital management can be found under the "About Us - Corporate Responsibility" section of our website at www.avalonbay.com.
 Materials located on AvalonBay's website and referenced herein are not deemed to be part of this Proxy Statement and are not incorporated herein by reference.